HOW TO LEARN CROCHET – A BEGINNERS GUIDE

 Just these 2 items would be enough for learning and practicing crochet.
 If you want to try to complete a project while learning, you would also need a yarn needle and scissors to cut your yarn.

 Yarn needles are also known as darning or tapestry needles.
 They are large blunt needles with eye holes large enough for yarn to pass through.
-They can be made of plastic or metal, I like to use these ones: https://www.lovecrochet.com/pony-gold-eye-sewing-needles-for-knitters ~ affiliate link
+They can be made of plastic or metal, I like to use these ones: Lovecrochet.
+This is an affiliate link which helps me make some crochet patterns free to view.

 HOW TO LEARN CROCHET – Step 3: LEARNING